Mountain Village, Alaska

 Mountain Village (Asaacaryaraq) is a city in Kusilvak Census Area, Alaska, United States, located on the Yukon River near the Yukon-Kuskokwim Delta.
-At the 2010 census the population was 813, up from 755 in 2000.
+As of the 2020 census, Mountain Village had a population of 621.

 Geography

 Mountain Village is located at (62.090075, -163.723936).

 According to the United States Census Bureau, the city has a total area of 4.80 mi2, all of it land.

 Climate

 Mountain Village has a subarctic climate (Dfc) with short, mild summers with cool nights and long, cold winters.
 Precipitation peaks during August.